 I’ve won the Crime Writers of Canada’s Arthur Ellis Award, and have been shortlisted for the Aurora, Nebula, Philip K. Dick, Endeavour, A.E.
 Van Vogt, and Derringer Awards.

-I was born sixty-eight years ago in Liverpool, England, but my family moved to Canada when I was five.
+I was born seventy years ago in Liverpool, England, but my family moved to Canada when I was five.
 I’ve made my living as a writer all of my adult life, first as a journalist, then as a staff speechwriter to the Canadian Ministers of Justice and Environment, and — from 1979 until a few years back– as a freelance corporate and political speechwriter in British Columbia.

 I’m a university drop-out from a working poor background.
 Before getting into newspapers, I worked in a factory that made school desks, drove a grocery delivery truck, was night janitor in a GM dealership, and did a short stint as an orderly in a private mental hospital.
 As a teenager, I served a year as a volunteer with the Company of Young Canadians (something like VISTA in the US).
 I’ve been married to a very patient woman since the late 1960s, and I have three grown sons.